KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Dictation-Article.md

 For now, KeyboardKit Pro tries to work around this limitation by using the ``DictationContext``'s ``KeyboardHostApplicationProvider/hostApplication`` property to identify and open the previoysly active app.
 Since this approach only supports the most popular apps, it may fail in many cases.

-If the back navigation fails, your dictation screen should inform the user how to return to the keyboard, which is done by swiping back.
-You can also override ``Dictation/ProKeyboardService/tryToReturnToKeyboard()`` to customize the back navigation, using a custom dictation service:
+If the back navigation fails, your dictation screen should inform the user how to return to the keyboard, which is done by swiping back or tapping the top-trailing back arrow.

 ```swift
 class CustomDictationService: Dictation.ProKeyboardService {